First new HDB flats in Lakeview and Shunfu in over 40 years to go on sale from June

 HDB said that the first Lakeview BTO project is being designed to be integrated with its surroundings, and will feature blocks of heights from 18 to 40 storeys that gradually step down towards the area's low-rise developments.

-"The blocks will be oriented to offer residents scenic views, including the nearby MacRitchie Reservoir," the statutory board said.
+"The blocks will be oriented to offer residents scenic views, including the nearby MacRitchie Reservoir," the agency added.

 More details on the project, including its classification, will be announced closer to the June 2026 sales exercise.